zen-audio-player/zen-audio-player.github.io/ISSUE_TEMPLATE.md

-- [ ] Provide a general summary of the issue in the **Title** above.
+* Provide a general summary of the issue in the **Title** above.
-- [ ] Before you open an issue, please check if a similar issue already exists or has been closed before.
+* Before you open an issue, please check if a similar issue already exists or has been closed before.

 ### Important
-Mark the following with [x] to select.
+Mark with [x] to select.
 Leave as [ ] to unselect.

 ### When reporting a bug/issue, please be sure to include the following:
 - [ ] Screenshot